StarkTrade/starktrade/README.md

 - **Sell Tokens**: Easily sell your tokens with minimal hassle.

 ### Token Information
-- **Full Details of Token Contracts**: Obtain comprehensive information about any token contract on StarkNet, including contract address, symbol, decimals, and more.
+- **Full Details of Tokens**: Obtain comprehensive information about any token  on StarkNet, including address, symbol, decimals, and more.

 ### Wallet Management
-- **Create Wallet**: Create a new wallet directly from the bot with a secure and straightforward process.
+- **Create account**: Create any account directly from the bot with a secure and straightforward process.
-- **Import Wallet**: Import an existing wallet using your private key or mnemonic phrase to access your tokens and transaction history.
+- **Import account**: Import an existing account using your private key to access your tokens and transaction history.

 ### Automated Trading
 - **Set Trading Rules**: Define your trading strategies and rules to automate the buying and selling of tokens.